 The minor keys are relative to the major keys and therefore using the same chords.

 So far, we have only talked about the basic chords, including three notes (triads).
-There are many more ways to play a chord and you may already be familiar with some chord names like Cmaj7, F9, Gadd2 and so forth.
-So instead for playing a sequence like C, F, G you could, for example, alternate with C Fmaj7 G7.
+There are many more possibilities and you may already be familiar with chord names like Cmaj7, F9, Gadd2 and so forth.
+Instead of playing a sequence like C, F, G you could, for example, alternate with Cmaj7, Fmaj7, G7.

-There are some knowhow concerning which chords that are best suited for being extended depending on the key the chord sequence they are derived from.
+There is some know-how concerning which chords that are best suited for being extended depending on the key the chord sequence is derived from.
 In general, the key chord is often best to keep as a triad, but not always which the following examples will show.

 Another thing to know about is that some extended chords are especially appropriate in certain music styles.
 A very common progression in jazz, for example, is: iim7, V7, Imaj7.

-12-bar blues and 16-bar blues progressions are very standard in blues and the most fundamental to learn concerning chords.
+12-bar blues and 16-bar blues progressions are very standard in blues and concerning chords the most fundamental to learn.
 A 12-bar progression is, just like the name says, a sequence consisting of 12 bars.
 The most common structure includes three chords and can look something like: I, IV, I, V, IV, I. If you are interested about learning more about blues progressions, here you find examples including videos and soundtracks.

 Extended chords are used in several other music styles, like different Latin styles and in pop music.
-But instead of going deep into music styles, we will return to the main subject and continue with ways that can serve you then looking for different ways to combine chords.
+But instead of going deep into music styles, we are returning to the main subject and continues with ways that can serve you then looking for different ways to combine chords.

 Descending and ascending bass lines

 One way to create lovely movements and moods in music is to apply descending and ascending bass lines.
 The bass note in a chord is the same as the root, in other words the lowest note.
-Therefore, a bass line is created with the lowest part of the chords which by chord changes creates a bass line.
+Therefore, a bass line is created with the lowest part of the chord which through chord changes creates a bass line.